aquabubu/home/_posts/2015-05-17-Hong-Kong-trip.md

 When arriving at Diamond Hill Station, go out of Exit C2, follow the signs and walk for around five minutes.
 Chi Lin Nunnery was renovated in Tang dynasty style.
 It is a large temple complex of elegant wooden architecture including a series of temple halls, some of which contain gold, clay and wooden statues representing divinities such as the Sakyamuni Buddha and bodhisattvas.
 {: style="text-align: justify;"}

-Lian Garden is a public park also built in the style of the Tang dynasty.
+Nan Lian Garden is a public park also built in the style of the Tang dynasty.
 Its scenic garden is meticulously landscaped in which every hill, rock, body of water, plant and timber structure has been placed according to specific rules and methods.
 {: style="text-align: justify;"}

 <figure style="width: 650px" class="align-center">